ulthiel/JuLie.jl/docs/src/about/contributing.md

 # Contributing

 Contributions are necessary and very much welcome!
 Here is some help on how to do this.
-I have written this document for those who are very new to developing in Julia, so you may skip many things—but please at least read the [programming](@ref Programming) and [documenting](@ref Documenting) guidelines.
+This section is written for those who are very new to developing in Julia, so you may skip many things—but please at least read the [programming](@ref Programming) and [documenting](@ref Documenting) guidelines.

 ## Setting up the repository